MonikaSData/Election_Analysis/README.md

     - Raymon Anthony Doane 3.1% of the total vote and 11,606 number of votes.
 - *The winner of the election was:*
     - Diana DeGette, who received 73.8% of the total vote and 272,892 number of votes.

+### Election-Audit Summary:
+The current Python script that was used to perform the congressional election audit could be re-used in the future elections.
+Some minor modifications might be needed.
+Some examples are: